karek314/liskpool/README.md

 # Logs
 As soon any of background scripts gets excuted, <b>logs</b> directory will appear in <b>private</b> directory.
 It will store all logs of all background scripts.

-# Migration from older version of pool
-In past all chart data was stored in database tables, however with millions of rows and cheap vps it could have been possible bottleneck with thousands of voters and more.
-If you are pool operator and you want to keep all statistics history.
-1. Stop all background scripts
-2. Navigate to <b>/helpers/</b> directory in <b>/private/</b>
-3. Execute ```php db2files.php all``` or ```screen -dmS dump php db2files.php all```
-4. Wait until it finish, it can take hours for huge database.
-If your connection might drop, possibly execute this as background job choosing second command.
-5. Start updated background scripts.
-6. Tables <b>pool_xxx</b> and <b>miner_balance</b> can be deleted.

 # Contributing
 If you want to contribute, fork and pull request or open issue.

 # License
 Liskpool - MIT License,<br>
 <b>Opensource libraries used</b><br>
-HTML5 Boilerplate v5.0 | MIT License<br>
-Plotly.js | MIT License<br>
 Lisk-PHP | MIT License<br>
-Modernizr 2.8.3 (Custom Build) | MIT License<br>
-Respond.js v1.4.2 | MIT License<br>
-jquery | MIT License<br>
-normalize.css v3.0.2 | MIT License<br>